josenk/vagrant-vmware-esxi/README.md

     #    Set this to 'True' will overwrite existing VMs (with the same name)
     #    when you run vagrant up.   ie,  if the vmname already exists,
     #    it will be destroyed, then over written...
 This is helpful
-    #    if you have a VM that vagrant lost control (lost association).
+    #    if you have a VM that became an orphan (vagrant lost association).
     #esxi.allow_overwrite = 'True'

   end